A paperfolding paradise

 The whole story, including mention of the Fold and One Cut Pentagram, was subsequently published as historical fact in an article entitled 'National Standards and Emblems' in Harper's New Monthly Magazine in 1873 and, according to https://www.history.com/news/did-betsy-ross-really-make-the-first-american-flag 'soon became part of the United States history curriculum taught to millions of elementary-aged school children every year.'

-The Fold and One Cut Pentagram, made from a square, appears in Volume 3 of 'La Science Amusante' by Tom Tit (real name Arthur Good) which was published in Paris by Librairie Larousse in 1894.
-Each volume of 'La Science Amusante' is a collection of articles, mainly of scientific experiments using everyday objects, which had been previously published in the French magazine L'Illustration.
-I do not know the dates on which each of the articles was originally published.
+The Fold and One Cut Pentagram, made from a square, was published in L'Illustration 2541 of 7th November 1891 and subsequently included in Volume 3 of 'La Science Amusante' by Tom Tit (real name Arthur Good) which was published in Paris by Librairie Larousse in 1893.

 The same design occurs in 'Le Livre des Amusettes' by Toto, published in Paris by Charles Mendel in 1899.

 The effect also appeared as 'Poligonos Estrellados' in 'Guia Practica del Trabajo Manual Educativo' by Ezequiel Solana, which was published by Editorial Magisterio Espaņol in Madrid in 1904.

 The June 1921 issue of St Nicholas contained a third article about Betsy Ross, titled 'The Making of the Flag' and written by H B Alexander, which contained a patriotic masque or play, part of which read: